wp-plugins/socialinks-widget/readme.txt

 == Installation ==

-You can use the built in installer and upgrader, or you can install the plugin manually.
+You can use the built in installer and upgrader, or you can install the plugin manually.<br />
-1. Go to the menu 'Plugins' -> 'Install' and search for 'Simple Social Widget Widget'
+1. Go to the menu 'Plugins' -> 'Install' and search for 'Socialinks Widget'<br />
 2. Click 'install'.

 == Frequently Asked Questions ==